victor-melo/ProjectD2-Lootfilter-NotifyNoJunk/README.md

 ## Enchanced ground display
 * Show Ethereal & Socketed Items on ground
+* Show a little red plus sign on all elite items with more than 2 sockets
+* Dollar sign icon added to most items that have a sell price of $35000
+* Elite craftable bases will have an orange plus sign

 ## New Highlights
 * Flawless & Perfect Gems on ground (Red).
 * Full Rejuvenation Potion on ground (Purple).
 * Charms & Jewels (Dark Green).
 * Runes with their rune number (Orange).
 Similar to the stock configuration but also notify on AMN rune or above.

+## Added Item Descriptions
+* Added sell price to most items
+* Added crafting recipes to craftable elite/exceptional magic items

 ## Hide Junk
 * Hide Arrows & Bolts after reaching Level 15.